Pediatric Abdominal Pain at Pediatric Clinic DRHC Dubai

 - Digital rectal examination

-After history and physical examination, it is very important to discover the surgical cases for abdominal pain that needs immediate surgical intervention.
+After history and physical examination, it is very important to identify the surgical cases for abdominal pain that need immediate surgical intervention.
 Red flag signs include:

 - Bilious vomiting